inbo/whip/docs/syntax.md

 Note: regular expressions allow to craft very specific specifications, but are often frustrately difficult to get right.
 Use a tool like https://regex101.com to verify that they will match/unmatch what you entend.

-Note: Always single quote the regex.
+Note: Always wrap the regex in single quotes.
 Not quoting will fail expressions containing `[ ]`, as they are interpreted by YAML as a list.
 Double quoting can cause escaped characters to be escaped again.

 ### min